The Die by the Sword wiki last edited by BeachThunder on 10/08/13 04:54PM

 V.S.I.M.
 Move Editor

-There was a separate executable in which you could record a sequence of mouse moves and save it.
-You could then recall these moves with a keypress in the main game.
+There was a separate executable in which players could record a sequence of mouse moves.
+Players could then recall these moves with a keypress in the main game.

 While the game was well received by critics, the recent PC release of Tomb Raider crippled Treyarch's sales figures.
 In a large part this was due to the game as having difficult controls, challenging gameplay, and a steep learning curve for novice players.